jessdriscoll/jessdriscoll.github.io/_posts/2018/2018-12-14-case-study.md

 6. I got an appointment for an assessment with a nurse.
 We, rather, I talked for about an hour.
 She said, “You definitely have depression and anxiety,” and a part of the 15-year weight lifted off my shoulders.

-7. She suggested I try a clinic to try medication, but warned me I would need a regular doctor to continue with antidepressants.
+7. She suggested I go to a clinic to try medication (I did), but warned me I would need a regular doctor to continue with antidepressants.
 I went to the walk-in clinic that day, got a prescription for escitalopram (I think a month cost $7), and started taking it the next morning.

 8. She also referred me to group therapy.
 I started a few weeks later, a once a week meeting at the same place with about 6 other people and a facilitator.